-Sandy Grant is a Cambridge philosopher.
-She grew up in the countryside and was educated at one of England's cathedral schools before matriculating at Queens' College Cambridge.
-After taking several degrees she started teaching at the University in 1994 as Munro Fellow at Queens' and giving lectures in Tripos.
+Sandy Grant is a philosopher at the University of Cambridge.
+After studying for her degrees at Queens' College Cambridge, she started teaching at the University in 1994 as Munro Fellow at Queens' and giving lectures in Tripos.
 In her subsequent academic career she worked principally in Cambridge and London, achieving her goal of having a Professorial Chair and a baby by the age of 40.
 She still teaches in Tripos and for the Kings-Pembroke Faculty.

 American Philosophical Association